 Fourth annual superhero dash registration approaches, benefits CASA

-All of the proceeds will go to CASA Council of Mohave County.
-Kimberly Chappelear, Mohave County Superior Court team director said, the County alone has a couple hundred children in foster care.
+All of the proceeds will go to Court Appointed Special Advocates Council of Mohave County.
+Kimberly Chappelear, Mohave County Superior Court team director, said the County alone has a couple hundred children in foster care.

-“Mohave County alone has a couple of hundred children in foster care,” Chappelear said.
-“Many of the children served have unmet needs because funding isn’t available.”

-The proceeds will provide opportunities for foster children to play sports, take music, dance or swimming lessons.
-They will also have opportunities like getting help if they fall behind in school or summer camp.

-“Come be a superhero for a day to help out foster kids in Mohave County,” she said.

-Participants can dress up as their favorite crime-fighting superhero (or villain).
-Following the 5k there will be an award ceremony where the top three runners in each category will be awarded.

-The mission starts at 8 a.m. (kids dash) and 8:15 a.m. for the 5k run/walk, Saturday, April 6 at Kingman Regional Medical Center Hualapai Mountain campus, 3801 Santa Rosa Dr.
+The mission starts at 8 a.m. (kids dash) and 8:15 a.m. for the 5k run/walk, Saturday, April 6 at Kingman Regional Medical Center Hualapai Mountain campus, 3801 Santa Rosa Drive.

 Entry forms can be mailed or dropped off at Infant & toddler Mental Health/CASA office, 127 E. Beale St. To register online, visit www.active.com.